digital-asset/daml/docs/source/daml/intro/4_Transformations.rst

 ``exercise`` returns an ``Update r`` where ``r`` is the return type specified on the choice, allowing the new ``ContractId Contact`` to be stored in the variable ``new_contactCid``.

-Choices as Delegation
+Choices as delegation
 ---------------------

 Up to this point all the contracts only involved one party. ``party`` may have been stored as ``Party`` field in the above, which suggests they are actors on the ledger, but they couldn't see the contracts, nor change them in any way.
 It would be reasonable for the party for which a ``Contact`` is stored to be able to update their own address and telephone number.
 In other words, the ``owner`` of a ``Contact`` should be able to *delegate* the right to perform a certain kind of data transformation to ``party``.

 The below demonstrates this using an ``UpdateAddress`` choice and corresponding extension of the scenario:

 .. literalinclude:: daml/daml-intro-4/Contact.daml
   :language: daml